We're Excited to Meet You!

 Travel Information

 It is your responsibility to arrange all travel between your home to/from UC Davis.
-Depending on your current physical address, the program may be able to reimburse your lodging and travel expenses.
-Please check you email for specific reimbursement limits.
+Depending on your current physical address, the program may be able to provide payment to offset the cost your lodging and travel expenses.
+Please check you email for specific travel payment limits.

 If you are booking travel, it is recommend you select tickets with some flexibility.
 UC Davis is unable to reimburse incomplete travel (i.e. cannot reimburse flight if student cannot attend event due to illness).